 - Ice water

-The ice keeps the water cold and melts to continue supplying water, which drips down through coffee grinds and ultimately into a carafe at the bottom of the contraption.
-You do need to check in from time to time to adjust the drip rate of the water as you’re making coffee.
+The Yama model linked above is one of the most popular options for cold brewing because of its striking visual appearance.
+To use this coffee machine, simply fill the top chamber with ice water; the ice keeps the water cold and melts to continue supplying water, which drips down through the coffee grinds and eventually into a carafe at the bottom of the contraption.
+You will need to check the brewer occasionally to adjust the water’s drip rate as you’re making coffee, though.

-- French Press
+- French press coffee maker

 Cold Brew (Mason Jar Method)